 This method works very much like the SMS code method except that the code is sent to an e-mail account that you have pre-communicated with the account server you are trying to access.
 You will most often set this up when you register for the multifactor service you are using.

 If you’re going to use this kind of MFA, you need to make sure that your email account itself is secure, which probably means that you should have MFA enabled for access to the e-mail account in question.
-The reason is that e-mail can be checked from anywhere, including the same computer terminal where the hacker is trying to log in to your account.
+The reason is that e-mail can be checked from anywhere, including the same computer terminal where the cybercriminal is trying to log in to your account.
 In other words, this method does not require physical access to any independent device.
 That’s why you should have a strong password for your e-mail that isn’t used anywhere else.
 If you do that, then this method would essentially require the attacker to know two of your passwords.
 However, forcing them to have access to another device is a stronger, more secure option.
 If a website allows only this type of MFA, that’s fine.
 Go ahead and set it up and then require authentication to your mobile device for access to your e-mail.
 Then you’re golden.

 This method used to be more popular before the advent of smart phones.
 A physical “token” is a small device that continuously generates codes in the same way that an authentication app on your mobile device would.
 It works just as well but it has the added downside that you have to keep track of this other device.
 These days our lives are tied to our mobile phones.
 You can imagine the possibility of losing a token and not even realizing it’s gone for a while.
 If you have one of these, keep it in a safe location.
 If you have to carry it around, maybe attach it to your keychain.